opennextjs/opennextjs-aws/README.md

      .open-next/
-       assets/                        -> Static files to upload to an S3 Bucket server-function/               -> Handler code for server Lambda Function middleware-function/           -> Handler code for middleware Lambda@Edge Function image-optimization-function/   -> Handler code for image optimization Lambda Function
+       assets/                        -> Static files to upload to an S3 Bucket server-function/               -> Handler code for server Lambda Function image-optimization-function/   -> Handler code for image optimization Lambda Function
    ```

-   If your Next.js app does not use [middleware](https://nextjs.org/docs/advanced-features/middleware), `middleware-function` will not be generated.

 3. Add `.open-next` to your `.gitignore` file
    ```